-The damage was similar to expected patterns observed in previous tornado outbreaks.
+The damage to buildings followed similar patterns that have been observed by others and us in previous tornado outbreaks.
 In the worst hit areas, trees were toppled, stripped of leaves and branches had their bark removed.
-Of the constructed buildings, light-framed wood residential structures suffered by far the worst, due to the greater numbers of houses in the path as compared to other structures, and because these houses in general were not constructed to resist high winds.
-Houses were ripped off their foundations in several towns, and in a few instances (Vilonia, AR), new slab-on-grade homes were swept clean.
-A school building under construction (85% completed) in Vilonia, AR collapsed.
+As usual, of constructed buildings, light-framed wood residential structures suffered by far the worst damage, perhaps due to their sheer numbers exposed to the tornado and also because such structures are not designed to be resilient to tornadic loads.
+Houses were shifted off their foundations in several towns, and in a few instances (Vilonia, AR), new slab-on-grade homes were swept clean.
+One under-construction school (85% completed) in Vilonia, AR, also collapsed.